Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ### Quickly testing/debugging Heroic on your own system

 If you want to quickly test a change, or you're implementing features that require a lot of restarts, you can use Vite's development server to speed up the process:
-Go to the "Run and Debug" tab of VSCode and start the "Launch Heroic (HMR & HR)" task (alternatively, if you're not using VSCode or just prefer the terminal, run `yarn start`).
+Go to the "Run and Debug" tab of VSCode and start the "Launch Heroic (HMR & HR)" task (alternatively, if you're not using VSCode or just prefer the terminal, run `pnpm start`).
 Heroic will start up after a short while, and once you make any change to the code, it'll reload/restart.

-Note: If you do not need the React developer tools while testing changes, you can skip their install by setting the `HEROIC_NO_REACT_DEVTOOLS` environment variable before running `yarn start` (for example with `HEROIC_NO_REACT_DEVTOOLS=1 yarn start`).
+Note: If you do not need the React developer tools while testing changes, you can skip their install by setting the `HEROIC_NO_REACT_DEVTOOLS` environment variable before running `pnpm start` (for example with `HEROIC_NO_REACT_DEVTOOLS=1 pnpm start`).

 ## Sponsors